k2view-academy/K2View-Academy/articles/AI_fusion/02_agent_framework/04_agents_and_tools.md

 ## Utility Actors

-AI Fusion uses several utility actors for working with AI, such as LLMConst, LLAppend and LLInvoke.
+The AI Fusion platform uses several utility actors for working with AI, such as LLMConst, LLAppend and LLInvoke.

 For more information, read [here](06_llm_calls_utility_actors.md).